-"The vexation of spirit under which I labor, that a barbarous complication of disorders should prevent me from reaping those laurels for which I have so unweariedly wrought, since I was honored with this command; the anxiety of mind I have suffered since my arrival here lest the army should starve, occasioned by a scandalous want of subordination and inattention to my orders in some of the officers that I left to command at the different posts; the vast variety of disagreeable and vexatious incidents that almost every hour arise, in some department of other, not only retard my cure, but have put me considerably back for some days past.
+"The vexation of spirit under which I labor, that a barbarous complication of disorders should prevent me from reaping those laurels for which I have so unweariedly wrought, since I was honored with this command; the anxiety of mind I have suffered since my arrival here lest the army should starve, occasioned by a scandalous want of subordination and inattention to my orders in some of the officers that I left to command at the different posts; the vast variety of disagreeable and vexatious incidents that almost every hour arise, in some department or other, not only retard my cure, but have put me considerably back for some days past.
 If Job had been a general, in my situation, his memory had not been so famous for patience.
-But the glorious end we have in view, and which I have a confident hope will be attained, will atone for all."

-Two days after writing this letter he received the one from the President of Congress, already given, approving of his conduct, and urging him to take good care of his health.
+But the glorious end we have in view, and which I have a confident hope will be attained, will atone for all."\ of his conduct, and urging him to take good care of his health.
 This, and the private letters sent from Philadelphia, soothed his spirit.

+Two days after writing this letter he received the one from the President of Congress, already given, approving

 "The honorable Congress have my warmest acknowledgments," he said in reply, "and they may rest assured that nothing on my part shall be wanting to insure that success they so earnestly wish; and I hope soon to congratulate them on it.
-Whilst I deprecate the untimely misfortune which prevents me from sharing in the immediate glory, it wa3 perhaps inflicted in such a critical hour to serve the common cause, for if I had not arrived here on the very day I did, as sure as God lives the army would have starved."
+Whilst I deprecate the untimely misfortune which prevents me from sharing in the immediate glory, it was perhaps inflicted in such a critical hour to serve the common cause, for if I had not arrived here on the very day I did, as sure as God lives the army would have starved."